Kitware/CMake/Help/guide/tutorial/index.rst

 Run **cmake** or **cmake-gui** to configure the project and then build it with your chosen build tool.
-Run the install step by typing ``cmake --install .`` or  from the command line, or build the ``INSTALL`` target from an IDE.
+Run the install step by typing ``cmake --install .`` (introduced in 3.15, older versions of CMake must use ``make install``) from the command line, or build the ``INSTALL`` target from an IDE.
 This will install the appropriate header files, libraries, and executables.

+The CMake variable ``CMAKE_INSTALL_PREFIX`` is used to determine the root of where the files will be installed.
+If using ``cmake --install`` a custom installation directory can be given via ``--prefix`` argument.
+For multi-configuration tools, use the ``--config`` argument to specify the configuration.

 Verify that the installed Tutorial runs.
-Note: The CMake variable ``CMAKE_INSTALL_PREFIX`` is used to determine the root of where the files will be installed.
-If using ``cmake --install`` a custom installation directory can be given via ``--prefix`` argument.

 Testing Support
 ---------------

 Next let's test our application.
-At the end of the top-level CMakeLists file we can add a number of basic tests to verify that the application is working correctly.
+At the end of the top-level CMakeLists file we can enable testing and then add a number of basic tests to verify that the application is working correctly.

 .. literalinclude:: Step5/CMakeLists.txt
   :language: cmake